anggieww10/demo_unittest/README.md

 # How to Use
+- npm install
-npm install, npm install --save-dev jest
+- npm install --save-dev jest
 ## Run all tests
 npm test
 ## Run with coverage